burhanahmed1/DSA/README.md

 # Files Description

-## AVL_NodeCount :
+## 1. AVL_NodeCount :
-Counting nodes while inserting in an AVL tree
+Counting nodes while inserting in an AVL tree.

-## AVL_Tree :
+## 2. AVL_Tree :
-Implementation of AVL Tree
+Implementation of AVL Tree.

-## BinarySearchTree_1 :
+## 3. BST_FindingSequence:
-Binary Search Tree Class (BST) with Iterative insert and search functionalities
+Finding a given sequence in a BST.